 - 1 egg

-- To serve, pour the noodles in a bowl and top with the egg and chili, some additional pepper and an additional drizzle of toasted sesame oil (optional but yummy).
+- Pour the ramen in a bowl and top with the egg and chili, some additional pepper and an additional drizzle of toasted sesame oil (optional but yummy).